Hazen, Arkansas: Education

 Public education for elementary and secondary school students is provided by the Hazen School District, which leads to graduation from Hazen High School.
 The district and high school mascot and athletic emblem is the Hornet with purple and white serving as the school colors.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Hazen has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+In Popular culture

+The city of Hazen and its police department are featured in the Reelz documentary series On Patrol: Live.
+It is also the central setting for the HBO documentary entitled The Invisible Pilot.